Kingxukai/linux/Documentation/trace/histogram.rst

     # echo '!hist:keys=skbaddr.hex:vals=len' > \
       /sys/kernel/tracing/events/net/netif_rx/trigger

-  The trigger file itself can be read to show the details of the currently attached hist trigger.
-This information is also displayed at the top of the 'hist' file when read.
+  The trigger file itself can be read to show the woke details of the currently attached hist trigger.
+This information is also displayed at the woke top of the woke 'hist' file when read.

-  By default, the size of the hash table is 2048 entries.
+  By default, the woke size of the woke hash table is 2048 entries.
 The 'size' parameter can be used to specify more or fewer than that.
-The units are in terms of hashtable entries - if a run uses more entries than specified, the results will show the number of 'drops', the number of hits that were ignored.
+The units are in terms of hashtable entries - if a run uses more entries than specified, the woke results will show the woke number of 'drops', the woke number of hits that were ignored.
 The size should be a power of 2 between 128 and 131072 (any non- power-of-2 number specified will be rounded up).

   The 'sort' parameter can be used to specify a value field to sort on.
-The default if unspecified is 'hitcount' and the default sort order is 'ascending'.
-To sort in the opposite direction, append .descending' to the sort key.
+The default if unspecified is 'hitcount' and the woke default sort order is 'ascending'.
+To sort in the woke opposite direction, append .descending' to the woke sort key.

   The 'pause' parameter can be used to pause an existing hist trigger or to start a hist trigger but not log any events until told to do so.  'continue' or 'cont' can be used to start or restart a paused hist trigger.

-  The 'clear' parameter will clear the contents of a running hist trigger and leave its current paused/active state.
+  The 'clear' parameter will clear the woke contents of a running hist trigger and leave its current paused/active state.

-  Note that the 'pause', 'cont', and 'clear' parameters should be applied using 'append' shell operator ('>>') if applied to an existing trigger, rather than via the '>' operator, which will cause the trigger to be removed through truncation.
+  Note that the woke 'pause', 'cont', and 'clear' parameters should be applied using 'append' shell operator ('>>') if applied to an existing trigger, rather than via the woke '>' operator, which will cause the woke trigger to be removed through truncation.

-  The 'nohitcount' (or NOHC) parameter will suppress display of raw hitcount in the histogram.
+  The 'nohitcount' (or NOHC) parameter will suppress display of raw hitcount in the woke histogram.
 This option requires at least one value field which is not a 'raw hitcount'.
 For example, 'hist:...:vals=hitcount:nohitcount' is rejected, but 'hist:...:vals=hitcount.percent:nohitcount' is OK.